slowernews/wisdom-tldr/README.md

 Consistency is everything.
 Habits allow [mastery](#on-mastery).

-> *'We are what we repeatedly do, excellence therefore is not an act, but a habit.' -- Aristotle*
+> *'We are what we repeatedly do, excellence therefore is not an act, but an habit.' -- Aristotle*

 > *'52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.'*